tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ### *Scalability-performance trade off*

 As briefly mentioned in the [Introduction](#h-Introduction), the scalability of BFT protocols considering the number of participants is highly limited and the performance of most protocols deteriorates as the number of involved replicase increases.
-This effect is especially problematic for BFT deployment in permission-less blockchains. [[7]]
+This effect is especially problematic for BFT deployment in permission-less block chains. [[7]]

 The problem of BFT scalability is twofold: a high throughput as well as a large consensus group with good reconfigurability that can tolerate a high number of failures are both desirable properties in BFT protocols, but are often in direct conflict.